This is FarmBot Genesis XLOrder during April to save $300 on the 1st manufacturing run of our most productive FarmBots yet

 Farmers big and small can use FarmBot to reduce labor cost, improve efficiency, control inputs, and test new growing methods

-Next-gen devices are expected to ship in May of 2018
+Next-gen devices ordered today are expected to ship in July of 2018

 FarmBot Genesis XL